awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Run one of the following commands to create an association that runs Ansible playbooks by targeting instances using Amazon Elastic Compute Cloud \(Amazon EC2\) tags\.
+1. Run one of the following commands to create an association that runs Ansible playbooks by targeting nodes using tags\.
 Command \(A\) specifies GitHub as the source type\.
 Command \(B\) specifies Amazon S3 as the source type\.

    **\(A\) GitHub source**